OkayJeff5/ImDy/README.md

 ## Data Acquisition

-1. For data access, please get in touch with xinpengliu0907@gmail.com.
+1. For data access, please visit [our Hugging Face repository](https://huggingface.co/datasets/XinpengLiu/ImDy).

 The file structure should be